Elias Díaz Preview, Player Props: Rockies vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is seventh in the league with a collective 9.1 strikeouts per nine innings.
+- The Orioles pitching staff is eighth in the league with a collective 9.1 strikeouts per nine innings.

-- His last appearance came on Sunday against the Oakland Athletics, when the lefty tossed five innings, surrendering one earned run while allowing four hits.
+- In his last appearance on Sunday against the Oakland Athletics, the right-hander went six scoreless innings while surrendering two hits.

-- The 29-year-old has put up an ERA of 4.66, with 8.2 strikeouts per nine innings, in 18 games this season.
-Opposing hitters have a .263 batting average against him.
+- The 26-year-old has an ERA of 3.03, with 8.6 strikeouts per nine innings, in 23 games this season.
+Opposing hitters have a .225 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.